-We’re doing everything we can to support our amazing local businesses in Hammersmith, Fulham, Shepherds Bush and West Kensington during these challenging times.
+We’re doing everything we can to support our amazing local businesses in Hammersmith & Fulham during these challenging times.
 It forms part of the work we’re doing as a council to protect all our residents, both young and old, in this crisis.

 Sign up to our Business Connects e-newsletter for all the latest business news in Hammersmith & Fulham.

 Are you a food business in H&F offering delivery or takeaway options?

 Promote your offer to local residents and get new customers by adding your business to our H&F Food Guide.

 Here are the answers to some frequently asked questions (FAQs) which will give you all the information you need to help run your business during the coronavirus (COVID-19) outbreak.